joshgerdes/jekyll-uno/_posts/2017-06-28-Comparing_apis_in_go_node_and_dotnet_core.md

 ## Performance

-To get a better idea of the differences between the languages I wrote a load tester which hits each API with a million requests.
+To get a better idea of the differences between the languages I wrote a load tester which hits each APIs `/add/x/to/y` method with a million requests.
 Just for fun I wrote this in Go which gave me a bit of a chance to play with the concurrency features such as channels.

 ||Median| Mean| Max |Total time|
 |::|:-:|:-:|:-:|:-:|